The goal of virtually every business owner when they start their business is to see growth.

 #5: Upgrade Your Business Software

-If you’re already using some type of business software, odds are that your software has some of the basic business functions: accounting, customer relationship management, project management, etc. However, once your business begins to expand, you’re going to need your software system to perform more advanced solutions to keep up with your business’s growth.
+If you’re already using some type of business software, odds are that your software has some of the basic business functions: accounting, customer relationship management, project management, etc. Visit JAMS to learn more about batch processing software and how it can change your business.
+However, once your business begins to expand, you’re going to need your software system to perform more advanced solutions to keep up with your business’s growth.
 Examples of the solutions include:

 - Analytics- provides deeper insights into the performance of your business

 - Demand planning- helps you plan for the future demand for your products/services, based on past data